flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 | Convexity | often convex if the remaining model is linear | convex if the continuous core is convex |
 | Exact original integer optimum | not guaranteed | not guaranteed |

-The method should therefore be understood as **support-based convexification**, not as simple fractional relaxation.
+The method should therefore be understood as a **support-based convex relaxation**, not as simple fractional relaxation.

 ---

-## 8. What Does the Convexification Guarantee?⭐⭐⭐
+## 8. What Does the Convex Surrogate Guarantee?⭐⭐⭐

 ### 8.1 Global Optimum of the Convex Problem